Content Audit Examples for Existing Pages

 Page type: Resource or template page

-Signal: The page has little search demand, no clear conversion role, and overlaps a stronger guide.
+Evidence: The page has little search demand, no clear conversion role, thin examples, and overlap with a stronger guide.
+Internal links point to it, but readers do not get a distinct asset.

 Action: Consolidate, remove, or redirect